Help & Support

-Circular Saws Review
+Best Circular Saws

 Circular Saws: Consider a Different Type

-The most common type of circular saw is the sidewinder circular saw, also known as an inline saw.
-The blade of these saws attaches directly to the motor's driveshaft, allowing for a lightweight, compact design.
-All of the circular saws we reviewed are sidewinder saws because of their power, design and versatility.
+The most common type is the sidewinder circular saw, also known as an inline saw.
+The blade attaches directly to the motor's driveshaft, which keeps the saw lightweight and compact.
+All the circular saws we chose to review are sidewinder saws because of their power, design and versatility.
 However, there are other saw types to consider for different situations.

 Circular Saws: How We Tested, What We Found

-What Should You Look For In a Circular Saw
+What You Should Look for in a Circular Saw

 Help & Support